WrestleMania 38

 The card comprised a total of 16 matches, with seven on the first night and nine on the second.
 In an impromptu match that served as the main event for Night 1, "Stone Cold" Steve Austin defeated Kevin Owens in a No Holds Barred match, marking Austin's first match since WrestleMania XIX in 2003 and the final match of his career overall.
-This encounter had originally been advertised as a special edition of Owens' "KO Show" with Austin as the special guest.
-Other prominent matches saw a returning Cody Rhodes defeat Seth "Freakin" Rollins, Charlotte Flair defeated Ronda Rousey to retain the SmackDown Women's Championship, and Bianca Belair defeated Becky Lynch to win the Raw Women's Championship, beginning her record-setting reign at 420 days.
+This encounter had originally been advertised as a special edition of Owens's "KO Show" with Austin as the special guest.
+Other prominent matches saw the surprise return of Cody Rhodes, who had left WWE in May 2016, defeat Seth "Freakin" Rollins, Charlotte Flair defeated Ronda Rousey to retain the SmackDown Women's Championship, and Bianca Belair defeated Becky Lynch to win the Raw Women's Championship, beginning her record-setting reign of 420 days.

 In the main event for Night 2, SmackDown's Universal Champion Roman Reigns defeated Raw's WWE Champion Brock Lesnar to claim both titles and become recognized as the Undisputed WWE Universal Champion.
 In other prominent matches, Jackasss Johnny Knoxville defeated Sami Zayn in an Anything Goes match and Edge defeated AJ Styles.
-Night 2 also featured WWE chairman Vince McMahon defeating SmackDown commentator Pat McAfee in an impromptu match after McAfee had defeated Austin Theory, marking McMahon's first match since 2012 and the last match of his career.
-Also on Night 2, the team of Sasha Banks and Naomi won the WWE Women's Tag Team Championship in a fatal four-way tag team match, which was Banks' final WWE pay-per-view match.
+Night 2 also featured Vince McMahon defeating SmackDown commentator Pat McAfee in an impromptu match after McAfee had defeated Austin Theory, marking McMahon's first match since 2012 and the last match of his career.
+Also on Night 2, the team of Sasha Banks and Naomi won the WWE Women's Tag Team Championship in a fatal four-way tag team match, which was Banks's final WWE PLE match before her and Naomi legitimately walked out of the company the following month over creative issues; Naomi later returned in January 2024 while Banks, under the ring name Mercedes Moné, wrestled in Japan before signing with rival American company All Elite Wrestling, debuting in March 2024.

-The event received mixed to positive reviews from critics, who praised the Raw Women's Championship, Raw Tag Team Championship match, Johnny Knoxville vs. Sami Zayn, Edge vs. AJ Styles, Pat McAfee's and Logan Paul's performance, Cody Rhodes vs. Seth "Freakin" Rollins, and the in-ring return of "Stone Cold" Steve Austin while criticizing the main event for Night 2, Sheamus and Ridge Holland vs. The New Day, and panning Vince McMahon vs. McAfee.
+The event received mixed-to-positive reviews from critics, who praised the Raw Women's Championship, Raw Tag Team Championship match, Johnny Knoxville vs. Sami Zayn, Edge vs. AJ Styles, Pat McAfee's and Logan Paul's performance, Cody Rhodes vs. Seth "Freakin" Rollins, and the in-ring return of "Stone Cold" Steve Austin, while criticizing the main event for Night 2, Sheamus and Ridge Holland vs. The New Day (Kofi Kingston and Xavier Woods), and panning Vince McMahon vs. McAfee.